 Proposed Mobility Routes

 Subdivision access roads are those roads leading to a subdivision from the general county road system to give lot owners access to that system.
-It is the policy of Utah County to not accept dedication of platted subdivision streets if access roads leading to the subdivision are unpaved.
+It is the policy of Utah County to not accept dedication of platted subdivision streets if access roads leading to the subdivision are unpaved or are determined by the County Engineer to be inadequate in either paved surface width or geometric design.
 Access roads should be paved from the nearest paved county road up to and along the entire frontage of the subdivision.
 This policy exists because once the land is developed the usage of the road has changed from rural to urban.
 Undeveloped land or agricultural enterprises can operate satisfactorily with seasonal unpaved roads, but year-round subdivision occupancy needs paved all-weather roads for their own access and for access by public safety and fire vehicles.

-When arterial or collector roads are used for access to subdivision lots, it is recommended that: (1) lot designs be kept as wide as possible along the frontage of the major street; (2) driveways be designed to allow cars to enter and exit a major street without backing into traffic; (3) all driveways be constructed to intersect the arterial or collector at the same grade or elevation as the street surface for at least the length of one vehicle; and (4) adjacent driveways share access when possible.
+When arterial or collector roads are used for access to subdivision lots, it is recommended that: (1) lot designs be kept as wide as possible along the frontage of the major street; (2) driveways be designed to allow cars to enter and exit a major street without backing into traffic; (3) all driveways be constructed to intersect the arterial or collector at the same grade or elevation as the street surface for at least the length of one vehicle; (4) driveways should access side streets if possible; (5) adjacent driveways share access when possible.

 The Utah County Engineer maintains a book of standards for the development of all designations of county roads and other subdivision improvements.
-These standards are modified and updated as new products are introduced and as nationally tested road criteria are evaluated.
+These standards are modified and updated periodically.

 Airports - The largest airports within Utah County are the Provo airport and the Springville-Spanish Fork Airport.
 Both of these facilities are continually expanding their air traffic and facilities.
-There are other military and private airfields, but they do not produce the commercial travel of those mentioned.
+There are other military and private airfields, and while they do not produce the commercial travel of those mentioned, the increased commercial use of shared airspace does increase the potential for conflicts.
 With the increase of population coupled with the increase in business, education and industry, air travel will continue to increase in Utah County.
-Provo City has made improvements to their airport facility in anticipation of scheduled air service in the next several years.
-The county should be aware of the need to provide land use regulations and zone map designations surrounding these airport facilities that will not impair their operation.
+Provo City has made improvements to their airport facility to accommodate expanding commercial air service.
+The county is aware of the need to provide land use regulations and zone map designations surrounding major commercial and military facilities that will ensure their continued safe and efficient operation.

-Railroads - An urban rail system from Box Elder County to Utah County utilizing an existing rail line has been planned.
-This system, when completed in the future, would link with the existing TRACS commuter rail lines in Salt Lake County/City, allowing commuter rail service along the Wasatch Front and within the urbanized municipalities of Salt Lake County.
+Railroads / Public Transit - A commuter rail system from Box Elder County to Utah County utilizing an existing rail line has been recently implemented.
+This system links with the existing TRAX lightrail lines in Salt Lake County/City, allowing commuter rail service along the Wasatch Front and within the urbanized municipalities of Salt Lake County.

 Utah County should continue to work with the railroads to eliminate dangerous county road surface crossings and to install crossing lights and barriers.

-Public Transit - Utah Department of Transportation has bus service to Utah County with limited service to the rural unincorporated area.
+UTA has bus service in Utah County with limited service to the rural unincorporated area.
 Airport shuttle service and taxi service is also available.

-Hiking, Biking and Equestrian Trails - With the abundance of Forest Service and Bureau of Land Management property in Utah County, hiking, biking and equestrian trails have been developed by local government and the Provo-Jordan River Parkway Authority.
+Hiking, Biking and Equestrian Trails - With the abundance of Forest Service and Bureau of Land Management property in Utah County, hiking, biking, equestrian, and multi-use trails have been developed by local government and the Provo-Jordan River Parkway Authority.
 Utah County should continue to work with other local governments and groups to continue to help in the acquisition of land for the opening of new trail heads and trails, and to maintain their current trails.
-Trails are not utilized for daily travel in the rural unincorporated county, but are available for all county residents and tourists to provide recreational access to the canyons, mountains, rivers and lakes of Utah County.
+Trails are available for all county residents and tourists to provide daily travel and recreational access to the canyons, mountains, rivers and lakes of Utah County.